SamuelYvon/netifaces-2/README.md

 ### 1.1 What is not working **right-now**

 - The `gateways` API is only working if your system has a `/proc/net/route` file
-- The `windows` API is non-functional
+- The `windows` gateways API is non-functional

 ## 2. Usage